krohn/GL-X3000-gpstracker/README.md

 This is a fork of https://github.com/habeIchVergessen/GL-X3000.

+Credits to https://github.com/habeIchVergessen.
 Mainly it's his work, I only tweaked it for my personell needs.
 Due to authorization problems in my setup, the files are installed in /opt/gpstracker instead of on the SD card.

 ## What does it do?